 - For some babies this method is too stimulating and can cause frustration for the baby and parents when it is dragged out for too long.

 - It takes a lot of time and can be difficult to stick with, especially if you are solo parenting or have other children.
+This method requires a lot of patience from new parents.

 - Parents can get confused on exactly when to pick up their child and when to put them back down, since it’s not as cut and dry as other sleep training methods.